The Richmond Promise Scholarship

 1. What do I need to do to receive my Richmond Promise scholarship?

-In order to receive your Richmond Promise Scholarship, you will need to attend a College Success Workshop where required paperwork will be completed in June and July.
-If you are unable to attend a workshop, you must let the Richmond Promise know at scholarships@richmondpromise.org.
+If you are unable to attend a workshop, you must let Richmond Promise know at scholarships@richmondpromise.org.

 2. When will I receive my Richmond Promise scholarship?

-If you attend a College Success Workshop, your scholarship will be received by your college at the beginning of the academic year.
+Once you claim your scholarship and supply your proof of enrollment, your scholarship will be sent to your college or university — usually a month after the new semester begins.
 We will send a confirmation email/text to you once your check is sent.
 The amount of time it takes for colleges to process the award and apply it to your financial aid package varies, so we cannot guarantee a specific day that the money will be made available to you.
+Once the funds are distributed to your institution, it may take time to show up in your account.

 3. Will my Richmond Promise Scholarship be a direct check to me?

-No. The Richmond Promise scholarship sent directly to your college.
+No. The Richmond Promise scholarship is sent directly to your college.
 First the scholarship will be applied to your tuition, other school fees, or loans.
-If there is any extra award left over, it will be given to you by your school in the form of a check or directly sent to your bank account if you set up electronic funds transfer (EFT) with your school.
+If there is any extra award left over, it may* be given to you by your school in the form of a check or directly sent to your bank account if you set up electronic funds transfer (EFT) with your school.
+To find out how your scholarship is being applied, please review your financial aid report.

 4. Will I receive all of my scholarship at the beginning of the school year?

-No. For all scholarship recipients, your scholarship will be equally divided between your school’s two semester or three quarters (fall/spring, or fall/winter/spring).
+No. For all scholarship recipients, your scholarship will be equally divided between your school’s two semesters ($750 per semester) or three quarters ($500 per quarter).

 5. What can my Richmond Promise Scholarship be used for?